TencentAILabHealthcare/scPROTEIN/README.md

 This is not an official Tencent product.

-## Coypright
+## Questions

-This tool is developed in Tencent AI Lab.

-The copyright holder for this project is Tencent AI Lab.

-All rights reserved.
+If you have a question about using scPROTEIN, you can post an [issue](https://github.com/TencentAILabHealthcare/scPROTEIN/issues) or reach us by email(nkuweili@mail.nankai.edu.cn, fionafyang@tencent.com).

 ## Citation
-Li, W., Yang, F. et al. A Versatile Deep Graph Contrastive Learning Framework for Single-cell Proteomics Embedding. https://www.biorxiv.org/content/10.1101/2022.12.14.520366v1
+Li, W., Yang, F., et al. A Versatile Deep Graph Contrastive Learning Framework for Single-cell Proteomics Embedding. https://www.biorxiv.org/content/10.1101/2022.12.14.520366v1